Trails & Bike Paths

 The Johnson Butte Trail is rated moderately difficult and is about 4.6 miles which will give you a nice challenge.
 This is a wonderful hike up an access road through rolling wheat fields just south of Kennewick.

-From the Kennewick, go south on Interstate 82 toward Oregon.
+From Kennewick, go south on Interstate 82 toward Oregon.
 Take the Locust Grove (highway 397) exit.
 Go east, under the freeway to the siding road that runs along the freeway, Bofer Canyon Road, turn right (south) on Bofer Canyon Road.
 Go about 1.9 miles, past some tall grain silos to Owens Road on the left, park there and start hiking!

 Jump Off Joe